YangLabHKUST/MRbenchmarking/README.md

 install.packages(“robustbase”)

 ## R code
-### Step 1：data-preprocessing
+### Step 1: data-preprocessing

-The R codes for data preprocessing for each dataset are available [].
+The R codes for data preprocessing for each dataset are available in [].

 ### Step 2: run MR Methods
 The R codes for running the 15 MR methods for each dataset are available in [main_run_MR_methods.R](https://github.com/YangLabHKUST/MRbenchmarking/blob/main/main_run_MR_methods.R).